top of page

 Spiritual Direction / Spiritual Accompaniment

-The Vicar of St Stephen's, Nick White; John Stewart from The Living Well Centre for Christian Spirituality; and Roland Ashby from The Living Water offer spiritual direction / spiritual accompaniment from St Stephen's.
+The Vicar of St Stephen's, Nick White, offers spiritual direction / spiritual accompaniment from St Stephen's.

-Through deep listening, a spiritual director / spiritual accompanier can help others explore a deeper relationship with God.
+Through deep listening, a spiritual director / spiritual accompanist can help others explore a deeper relationship with God.
 If you'd like to explore participation in spiritual direction / spiritual accompaniment, please contact us.

 At St Stephen's we have taken a 'listening' approach to engaging with our community.
 We listen and look for where God's love and compassion are showing up in the community and we look for ways of working together.